ainsleyclark/mesh/README.md

 ## Getting Started

-Head over to the [installation](https://meshcss.com/documentation/getting-started/installation) page for more details on how to install and download mesh.
-But here are a few options to get you started.
+Head over to the [installation](https://meshcss.com/documentation/getting-started/installation) page for more details on how to download and install mesh.
+Here are a few options to get you started.

 - We recommend you visit the [meshBuilder](https://www.meshcss.com/builder) before downloading.
 With this powerful tool, you only download the components/utilities you need and you can change variables such as colors and spacing.
 - Download the [latest release](https://github.com/ainsleyclark/mesh/releases/latest) with pre-compiled CSS.